 Once you have decided to end your marriage, you should know the basics

-to years, depending on several different factors.
+on several different factors.

 In order to find out how long your divorce will take, consider the following:

 Texas law requires that anyone filing a petition for divorce live in Texas